 Uttar Pradesh – Uttar Pradesh means ‘Northern Province’.

-Uttarakhand – The new state of Uttaranchal means, ‘northern mountains’.
+Uttarakhand – The new state of Uttaranchal was initially named Uttaranchal which means, ‘northern mountains’.
 The state got separated from Uttar Pradesh in 2000.
 The name was later changed to Uttarakhand which means ‘Northland’.

 Telangana-The name Telangana is derived from the word Telugu Angana, which means a place where Telugu is spoken.
 The Nizams (1724-1948) used the word Telangana to separate it from the Marathi speaking regions of their kingdom.